Assistance Dog Programme

 UK's leading Owner Trained Assistance Dog Programme

-We support the training of Owner Trained Assistance Dogs in the UK and across the world via our Online Assistance Dog Programme.
+We proudly support the training of Owner Trained Assistance Dogs in the UK and worldwide through our Online Assistance Dog Programme.

 Welcome to the Adolescent Dogs Online Academy for Owner Trained Assistance Dogs in the UK